adevlin780a/portfolio/content/projects/creations/api.md

 ![ActiveState API](/img/api.png)

 I also worked closely with developers to verify endpoint details, clarify data models, and make sure the documentation matched current API behavior.
-This led to the creation of a automatically generated API reference page where developers could quickly find and leverage existing APIs.
+This led to the creation of an automatically generated API reference page where developers could quickly find and leverage existing APIs.

 ![ActiveState API reference](/img/api-reference.png)